ka-de/cringe.live/content/docs/yiff_toolkit/dataset_tools/Check for Duplicate Words Between Captions and Tags.md

 weight: 1
 bookFlatSection: false
 bookToC: false
-title: "Check for Duplicate Words Between Captions and Tags"
+title: "🐍 Check for Duplicate Words Between Captions and Tags"
 summary: "This script traverses through a directory, searches for text files, processes each file to extract tags and captions, and highlights occurrences of tags within captions using random colors, displaying the results in a visually rich format in the terminal."
 ---